Reimagining Tarraleah

 • Will the camp group and cafe stay for the public to use?
 And will there be any houses available for the public to stay in?
 Will the public be able to drive in and still have access to the viewing platform

-Jo asked 11 months ago
+Jo asked over 1 year ago

 Thanks Jo for your question.
 The Tarraleah Village will continue to offer accommodation facilities to the travelling public until its full capacity is needed for the construction workforce.